Randomized contractions meet lean decompositions: Introduction

-The main technical contribution of~\cite{minbisection-STOC} is an algorithm that, given a graph $G$ and an integer $k$, computes a tree decomposition of $G$ with the following properties: (i) the size of every adhesion is bounded by a function of $k$, and (ii) every bag of the decomposition is $(q,k)$-unbreakable.
-In~\cite{minbisection-STOC}, the construction relied on involved arguments using the framework of important separators and, in essence, also shadow removal.
-This led to bounds of the form $2^{\Oh(k)}$ on the obtained value of $q$ and on the sizes of adhesions.
+The main technical contribution of~\cite{minbisection-STOC} is an algorithm that, given a graph $G$ and an integer $k$, computes a tree decomposition $(T,\beta)$ of $G$ with the following properties: (i) the size of every adhesion $\adh(e)$ is bounded by a function of $k$, for $e \in E(T)$, (ii) every bag $\beta(t)$ of the decomposition is weakly $(q,k)$-unbreakable in $G$, for $t \in V(T)$.

+In~\cite{minbisection-STOC}, the construction relied on advanced usage of algorithmic toolbox for graph separation problems, including the framework of important separators and, in essence, also shadow removal.\footnote{We refer to~\cite[Chapter 8]{PAbook} for introduction to this toolbox.} This led to bounds of the form $2^{\Oh(k)}$ on the obtained value of $q$ and on the sizes of adhesions.
 The construction algorithm had a running time bound of $2^{\Oh(k^2)} n^2 m$.